rimusz/example-guestbook/README.md

 The example consists of:

 - A web frontend which is installed as a Deis Workflow PaaS App
-- And back-end [redis](http://redis.io/) master (for storage), and a replicated set of redis 'slaves'.
+- And a back-end [redis](http://redis.io/) master (for storage), and a replicated set of redis 'slaves'.

 The web frontend interacts with the redis master via javascript redis API calls.